jparkington/Electric-Brew/eda.md

 ### Plot Aggregations

-- `max_usage` (**float**): Represents the highest energy consumption in kilowatt-hours (KWH) recorded by each meter in 15-minute intervals, grouped by month and year.
+- `max_usage` (**float**): Represents the highest energy consumption in kilowatt-hours (kWh) recorded by each meter in 15-minute intervals, grouped by month and year.
 This metric is crucial for understanding the extreme peaks in energy usage, which can have both immediate and long-term financial ramifications, such as pushing the brewery into a higher tariff bracket.

-- `mean_usage` (**float**): Represents the average energy consumption in kilowatt-hours (KWH) for each meter, also grouped by month and year.
+- `mean_usage` (**float**): Represents the average energy consumption in kilowatt-hours (kWh) for each meter, also grouped by month and year.
 Understanding the mean usage helps to gauge the typical energy needs and offers a baseline for potential energy-saving strategies.

 - `max_mean_diff` (**float**): Calculates the percent difference between `max_usage` and `mean_usage`.
 A high percent difference suggests spikes in energy usage that are not merely statistical outliers but have systemic implications.
 This uniform distribution of spikes across meters and years implies the need for a more in-depth analysis to better utilize space and grid.